Oklahoma Department of Career and Technology Education: Economic impact

 Recent Census Bureau survey data indicate that Oklahoma workers who have completed the equivalent of a two-year program with a vocational or occupational emphasis earned 20 percent more than workers with only high school diplomas the past two decades.
 These income gains can in turn contribute significantly to the overall level of income statewide.
 Over the work life, a typical career major completer can expect to add more than $475,000, or $188,000 in current dollars, to lifetime earnings relative to completing no additional education beyond high school.

 In current dollars, the direct benefits are $1.84 billion in future income gains to completers, $138 million in added tax revenue to state and local government, and direct in-state spending of $185 million for the delivery of the career major instructional programs statewide.
 Indirect benefits include $1.66 billion in estimated spillover income gains to the broader state economy which in turn produce $124 million in tax revenue.

 Leadership

 The department is led by the state director and the CareerTech board.
 Brent Haken serves as the state director.

 Board of Career and Technology Education

 The State Board of Career and Technology Education is a nine-member board composed of the Oklahoma superintendent of public instruction (who serves as the chairman of the board), two members of the Oklahoma State Board of Education, one member from each of the state's congressional districts and one at-large member.

 All members, except ex officio members, are appointed by the governor of Oklahoma and confirmed by the Oklahoma Senate.

-As of 2023, the chairman is Ryan Walters, Oklahoma superintendent of public instruction.
+As of 2025, the chairman is Lindel Fields, Oklahoma superintendent of public instruction.

-Current members are Zachary Archer, Shaelynn Haning, Rob Seeman, Peter Dillingham, Michael Brown, Randy Gilbert and Edward Hilliary Jr.
+Current members are Brian Bobek, Michael Brown, Ryan Deatherage, Peter Dillingham, Randy Gilbert, Shaelynn Haning, Leonard McCullough and Rob Seeman.